1 Year Part-time

 Ashley Page MACN, Nurse Educator – Higher Education

 RN, MHLM, Grad Cert Educ (Leadership), DipProfPract, CertIVTAE

-Ashley coordinates and tutors for our Graduate Certificates in Palliative Care and Leadership and Management.
-With 5 years of experience in nurse education and previous roles in emergency nursing (15+ years) and management.
-Working as a Nurse Educator since 2012, Ashley is passionate about her role which provides the opportunity to interact with nurses at different stages of their careers.
+Ashley coordinates and tutors for our Graduate Certificates in Acute Care and Leadership and Management.
+Ashley’s nursing experience includes roles in emergency nursing (15+ years) and management.
+Working as a Nurse Educator since 2012, Ashley is passionate about her role, which allows her to interact with nurses at different stages of their careers.
 Delivering quality education is a priority for Ashley, and her teaching focuses on helping students to apply theory into practice.

 Please ensure you read all course information and make sure you meet entry requirements prior to commencing the application form.

 Applications for enrolment will not be progressed until all relevant documentation has been received by Customer Services.

 We strongly encourage applications from Aboriginal and Torres Strait Islander health care professionals to study this course.
 If you are an Aboriginal or Torres Strait Islander person we encourage you to let us know in your application.
 If you require assistance with completing your application or support during the course, please don’t hesitate to let us know.

 Application form will open in a new window.
 Your privacy is very important to us.
 To better serve you, the form information you enter is recorded in real time.

 “Ashley is a fantastic course co-ordinator and able to help students anytime.”

 “Ashley has been amazingly supportive of me and my colleagues.”